redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD4-duplication.markdown

 ## Relationship between Duplication and Design

 Duplicate code is the opposite of reuse.
 When you remove duplication, you end up introducing reusable abstractions.
-From a design point of view duplication in your code is very interesting.
+From a design point of view, duplication in your code is very interesting.

 >You should pay particular attention to that when you're refactoring after passing each test.

 ## When do we remove the duplication?
 It's important not to jump in too early.
-The risk when you refactor code to create abstractions is that you end up introducing the wrong abstractions.
+The risk when you refactor code to create abstractions, is that you end up introducing the wrong abstractions.
-That happen very often because we haven't seen enough examples to really just sort to see what the pattern is here, yet we have to see the patterns.
+That happen very often because we haven't seen enough examples to really just sort to see what the pattern is here.
+Yet we have to see the patterns.

 You operate on a design principal called "The rule of three".
 It helps you to see the mentioned patterns and it helps you to not getting to late to eliminate duplication.